rookiecj/go-stream/README.md

 # go-stream

-`go-stream` is a `Go` package to help the stream of slice elements in more functional manner.
+`go-stream` is a `Go` package to help the stream processing of elements in more functional manner.

 `Stream` uses iterator pattern for visiting each element of a stream.
 It is lazy, which means the operations are not executed until terminal operation is called.